Volunteering at the Tax Site

 Greeter: Don’t love numbers?
 There is so much work for you!
 We’ll ask you to greet participants, schedule appointments, organize documents, and help everyone stay safe from COVID-19.
 (Note that everyone in this role must work in-person.)

 Screener: Not ready to prepare taxes, but interested in working with tax documents?
 Enjoy talking with people?
-You can volunteer from home or in-person to screen taxpayers in 30-minute appointments.
+You can volunteer from home or in-person.
 We’ll teach you the basics of tax documents – what information matters, what doesn’t – and how to communicate everything to a Tax Preparer.

 Tax Preparer: Have experience filing taxes?
 Or willing to learn?
 Tax Preparers work closely with clients (from home or in-person) to understand their situation, offer tax knowledge, and prepare taxes.

 You can choose to volunteer in-person or from home.
 We recognize that many of our clients experience the digital-divide, and therefore lack access to our virtual filing option.
-In an effort to limit barriers to filing, we offer three options to our clients: virtual, hybrid, and in-person.
+In an effort to limit barriers to filing, we offer two options to our clients: virtual and in-person.
 We require masks and safety is our priority.

-Screeners volunteering in-person will conduct 15-30 minute scheduled meetings with clients through a clear barrier adhering to safety procedures.
+Screeners volunteering in-person will conduct 15-30 minute meetings with clients adhering to safety procedures.
 Virtual screeners will conduct similar meetings from home either from personal phone (using number block system) or using a computer program.

 Commitment.
-Please commit to volunteering regularly for the tax season (late January – April 15).
+Please commit to volunteering regularly for the tax season (February 1 – April 16).

 Submit an application.
 We’ll set-up a time for you to talk with a staff member to see if this is a good fit.